Bourdain on Addiction: There Is No Them — There Is Only Us

 The Stigma Barrier

-In the Massachusetts episode (watch it on Netflix), Bourdain traveled to rural Franklin County to discuss the epidemic’s local impact with diverse community members: an undercover detective, a woman who was treated for addiction after giving birth to her daughter, the local opioid safety task force, and others.
+In the Massachusetts episode, Bourdain traveled to rural Franklin County to discuss the epidemic’s local impact with diverse community members: an undercover detective, a woman who was treated for addiction after giving birth to her daughter, the local opioid safety task force, and others.
 And he came to the conclusion many Americans still do not share: Stigmatizing substance use disorder by using the phrase “war on drugs” or creating an outgroup of “them” holds this country back from making true progress in the fight against the epidemic.

 In Vox, German Lopez highlights a new study, published in Preventive Medicine, that found a majority of Americans oppose needle exchanges and safe injection sites, and that “stigmatizing attitudes toward people with addiction appear to be to blame.”
 Research shows that needle exchanges and safe injection sites help combat the spread of hepatitis C and HIV and can help connect more people to needed drug treatment.
 But stigma holds these policies back.
 “This is something I’ve seen time and time again in my reporting on the opioid epidemic,” Lopez writes.